kids encyclopedia robot

 Historical chart of Groningen's league performance (including GVAV)

 The record for the most first team appearances in all competitions for Groningen is held by Jan van Dijk, who played 537 games between 1975 and 1992.
 The club's top goal scorer is Peter Houtman, who scored 128 goals in three spells for Groningen.
 He also holds the club record for the most goals scored in a season, when he netted 31 times in 1977–78.
-The youngest player to play for Groningen is Richairo Živković, who was aged 16 years and 88 days on his debut against Heracles Almelo in 2012.
-The club's oldest player is goalkeeper Peter van der Vlag, who played his last match aged 37 years and 163 days against NAC Breda in 2015.
+The youngest player to make an appearance for Groningen is Richairo Živković, who was aged 16 years and 88 days on his debut against Heracles Almelo in 2012.
+The oldest player to make an appearance for the club is goalkeeper Peter van der Vlag, who played his last match aged 37 years and 163 days against NAC Breda in 2015.
 In 1991, Hennie Meijer won the Dutch Footballer of the Year award, the first and to date only time a Groningen player achieved this.

 See also